python/cpython/Doc/extending/newtypes_tutorial.rst

        return;

-This initializes the :class:`!Custom` type, filling in a number of members to the appropriate default values, including :attr:`ob_type` that we initially set to ``NULL``. ::
+This initializes the :class:`!Custom` type, filling in a number of members to the appropriate default values, including :c:member:`~PyObject.ob_type` that we initially set to ``NULL``. ::

    if (PyModule_AddObjectRef(m, "Custom", (PyObject *) &CustomType) < 0) {